Register as New Patient

 2. Complete the New Patient Registration Form below.

-3. If you are registering a child under the age of 6, it is mandatory that you complete the New patient questionnaire for children under the age of 6 years old.
+3. If you are registering a child under the age of 6, it is mandatory that you complete the New Patient Registration Form and the New patient questionnaire for children under the age of 6 years old.

 4. If you did not state which online services you wish to use in your registration form, please complete The Registration for Online Services Form below: to book appointments (due to Covid 19 currently not available) Order repeat prescriptions and view parts to your medical records.